 Dr. Moore prefers to perform this surgery arthroscopically, if possible.
 He makes a small incision over the hip and a small camera, an arthroscope, is inserted.
 This provides guidance for miniature surgical instruments to be inserted through a second small incision to cut out the bursa.

-What Exercise Do You Recommend For Hip Bursitis?
+What Exercise Are Recommended for Hip Bursitis?

 Various exercises can be very helpful in relieving the inflammation and pain associated with trochanteric bursitis (where the pain is on the outer point of the hip).
 These exercises build strength and return flexibility.